-- Suet: If you don’t already offer suet in your backyard, you’re missing out on attracting woodpeckers, nuthatches and other fat-loving birds.
-Try different blends or make your own bird suet recipe for the birds you wish to attract.
+- Suet: If you don’t already offer suet in your backyard, you’re missing out on attracting woodpeckers, nuthatches, and other fat-loving birds.
+Try different blends or make your own bird suet for the birds you wish to attract.

 - Nuts: Jays, magpies and titmice love peanuts and peanut butter.
 Offer whole nuts or shelled nuts as part of your backyard buffet to attract these species, or be sure your seed and suet types also include bits of nuts.

 - Fruit: Many birds will sample fruit at your feeders, and different types of fruit are favorite choices for feeding orioles.
 Fruit chunks such as oranges, apples, melons, and grapes are easy to add to platform feeders and will attract many unusual birds.